-The Aquatic Division of the Park and Recreation Department seeks to renovate the historic structure to enhance and improve the aquatic experience at Parque Zaragoza and to supplement available resources for training and development of staff.
+The Aquatic Division of the Park and Recreation Department (PARD) seeks to renovate the historic structure to enhance and improve the aquatic experience at Parque Zaragoza and to supplement available resources for the training and development of staff.

 In 1941, residents of the neighborhood, organized by the National Youth Administration, a New Deal agency, built a recreation center on the northwest corner of the park.
 Originally constructed as a bathhouse for the pool built in 1933, the small brick building’s two rooms served as the park’s only indoor facilities for the next 65 years.
-The Zaragosa Recreation Center Advisory Board, established in 1981, petitioned the city for a new recreation center to service the community’s needs, but it did not become a reality until 1996.
+The Zaragosa Recreation Center Advisory Board, established in 1981, petitioned the city for a new recreation center to serve the community’s needs, but it did not become a reality until 1996.

-Preliminary Design and Schematic Design: Early 2021
+- Summer 2021: Preliminary Design and Schematic Design (Complete)

-Project information and updates will be provided through the Parks and Recreation project web site.
+Project information and updates will be provided through the Parks and Recreation project website.

 Funding and Resources

 The renovation of the Parque Zaragoza Bathhouse is funded by the 2012 and 2018 Park and Recreation Bond Funds.